understanding-the-connected-home/book/where_from_here.md

 Over the coming years, we anticipate many ways to continue these reflections.
 Be it organizing events like **ThingsCon** and **Mozfest**, to **facilitating workshops** and **designing curriculum**, to **further writing and prototyping**, we're excited to make and learn with a growing community of people interested in the connected home.

-As for yourself, what aspects of the connected home interest you the most?
-Where do you see the biggest challenges?
-In what ways do you see youself and your loved ones engaging with and learning about these future living spaces?
-What could you be doing today that prepares for building and understanding a more humane, connected home?
+As for yourself, what aspects of the connected home interest you the most? **Where do you see the biggest challenges?** In what ways do you **see yourself and your loved ones** engaging with and learning about these future living spaces? **What could you be doing today** that prepares for building and understanding a more humane, connected home?